What are Uninterruptible Power Supplies (UPS)?

-Uninterruptible power supplies should not be confused with standby generators.
-Standby generators do not protect the devices they are connected to from the undesirable features of power failure: the surges, sags, or any other momentary interruption.
+Do not confuse Uninterruptible power supplies with standby generators.
+Standby generators do not protect equipment from the effects of power failure.
+Such as surges, sags, or any other momentary interruption.
 However, standby generators can assist a UPS in the event of lengthy power failures.
-In fact the two systems are often incorporated in the design of emergency power systems, larger systems of back-up power designed for crises that include lighting, generators, and refrigeration that are utilised in such places as hospitals and laboratories and are ideal for medical and mobility applications.
+The design often incorporates these two systems.
+Larger systems of back-up power designed for crises, include lighting, generators, and refrigeration.
+Used in such places as hospitals and laboratories, ideal for medical and mobility applications.

 A UPS system is the perfect device to guard against power disturbances such as faults on the electric delivery system, power line poles or lightning surges that can cause blackouts.
 To prevent loss of data while working on a computer, install an uninterruptible power supply.
 The slightest drop in power or a power surge may cause your computer to freeze or automatically shut down, both resulting in lost work, data and valuable time.

-Yet crisis situations aren’t the only power failures to be prepared for.
-One should always protect the power that is used on a continuous basis: computers are a good example of this.
-To determine what size of power supply equipment you need, consider how much energy you would need should power fail.
+Prepare for any power failure, importantly protect power used on a continuous basis.
+Computers are a good example.
+To determine what size of power supply equipment you need, consider how much energy needed should power fail.

 A UPS has a VA rating, volts*amps.
 The rating is the maximum amount of volt*amps it can deliver in a power failure.
 If you choose a UPS with too small a VA rating, you will not be able to power your equipment; however if you choose one with a larger VA rating than you need, this will be fine.
 You will just be able to power your equipment for longer periods of time should it be necessary.
 Overall, it is better to err on the side of a larger VA rating.
 You will want uninterruptible power supplies with ratings large enough to deliver power to all your necessary or vital equipment and allow for future growth with additional equipment.